kbroman/Talk_DataCleaning/transcript.md

    There are some distant sample swaps, plus a big series of off-by-one and off-by-two errors.

-   I came to identify these sample mix-ups by following this principle: think about what might have happened and how it might be revealed.
+   I came to identify these sample mix-ups by following this basic
+   principle: think about what might have gone wrong and how it might be revealed.

 10. Fourth, use care when merging data sets.
 Many problems are due to mistakes in merging files.
 Here, the order of the